Frequently Asked Questions (FAQ)

 What are the requirements for climbing and rappelling courses?

 Clients need a waist size between 22-45 inches to fit in harnesses and weigh at least 45 lbs.
-Clients need to be 8 years or older and accompanied by an adult.
+Children need to be 8 years or older and accompanied by an adult.

 Can we bring Dog’s on courses?

 For all courses except guided climbing, friendly dogs are welcome but must remain on a leash as required by Jefferson County Open Space Parks and Colorado State Parks regulations.